rackerlabs/support-how-to/content/how-to/managed-operations/introduction-to-mongodb/index.md

 offer, such as isolation, referential integrity, and revision control.

-In other cases, new business requirements push organizations to adopt MongoDB so that they can incorporate next-generation components into their applications.
+In other cases, new business requirements push organizations to adopt MongoDB to incorporate next-generation components into their applications.
 For example, both MongoDB and Oracle Database use conditional entry updates, composite keys, Unicode characters, and full-text search.
 However, MongoDB also has a built-in map-reduce function for aggregating large amounts of data.